gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 > In this lab, we will be calling LUIS more frequently, which *may* cause you to see errors if the free LUIS tier starts throttles your requests.
 If you want to move onto a paid tier of LUIS, you can perform the following step (you'll need to access your Azure subscription with the same account you used to login to LUIS):
 >
 > * Follow [these steps](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account) to create a new *Cognitive Services Account* within your Azure Subscription.
-Make sure to select *Standard* for the pricing tier and copy the *Key*
+Make sure you select the same *Region* as your LUIS app (mine is *West US*).
+Also select *Standard* for the pricing tier.
+Once provisioned, copy *Cognitive Service's Key*.
 > * Register the *Cognitive Service Account's* access key with your LUIS application as described [here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/manage-keys)

 ## LuisReservationDialog